veeambestpractise/best-practices-guide/resource_planning/backup_from_storage_snapshots_nimble.md

 lower RPO, in case the primary storage array is still available, when a restore is needed.

-##### Note.
+**Note:**
 It is recommended by the vendor that volumes should be in individual Volume Collections.
-  Please verify Nimble Volume Collections configuration before running the snapshot-only job, otherwise it may not operate properly- for example, replicate more data than expected.
+  Please verify Nimble Volume Collections configuration before running the snapshot-only job, otherwise it may not operate properly - for example, replicate more data than expected.

 ## Snapshot replication